zhmcclient/python-zhmcclient/docs/mocksupport.rst

             self.client = zhmcclient.Client(self.session)

-As you can see, the resources need to be added from top to bottom in the resource tree, starting at the :attr:`~zhmcclient_mock.FakedSession.hmc` attribute of the faked session object.
+As you can see, the resources need to be added from top to bottom in the resource tree, starting at the :attr:`~zhmcclient.mock.FakedSession.hmc` attribute of the faked session object.

 Section :ref:`Faked HMC` describes all faked resource and manager classes